dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 It’s easy to feel overwhelmed as we’re deciding what to test first.
 Where do we start?

-what’s the core of the project?
+What’s the <strong>core of the project?
 What’s the one thing we agree our API should do?
-It should faithfully save the expenses we record.
+It should faithfully save the expenses we record.</strong>

 We’re only going to use two of the most basic features of HTTP in these examples:
-• A GET request reads data from the app.
+• A `GET` request reads data from the app.
-• A POST request modifies data.
+• A `POST` request modifies data.

 First testing run 🏃